Skylar-Tech/node-red-contrib-matrix-chat/README.md

 ***Currently we are in beta.
 We ask that you open any issues you have on our repository to help us reach a stable well tested version.
 Things may change & break before our first release so check changelog before updating.***

+If you need help with this feel free to join our public matrix room at [#node-red-contrib-matrix-chat:skylar.tech](https://app.element.io/#/room/#node-red-contrib-matrix-chat:skylar.tech)

 ### Features

 The following is supported from this package: